polyaxon/polyaxon/templates/experimentation/concepts.md

 !!! caution
     This is still a work in progress.
+    If you want to be notified when we release this feature, please subscribe to receive our progress.

 ### Project

 A `Project` in Polyaxon is very similar to a project in github, it aims at organizing your efforts to solve a specific problem.
-A project consist of a name and a description, the code to execute, the data, and a polyaxon.yaml.
+A project consist of a name and a description, the code to execute, the data, and a polyaxonfile.yml.

-!!! note
+!!! info "More details"
     Please refer to the [projects section](projects) for more details.

 ### Experiment Group

-An `Experiment Group` is a way to try a version of code and data with different hyper parameters.
+An `Experiment Group` is a automatic and practical way to run a version of your model and data with different hyper parameters.

-!!! note
+!!! info "More details"
     Please refer to the [experiment groups and hyper parameters search section](experiment_groups) for more details.

 ### Experiment

 An `Experiment` is the execution of your model with data and the provided parameters on the cluster.

-!!! note
+!!! info "More details"
     Please refer to the [experiments and distributed runs section](experiments) for more details.

 ### Job

-A `Job` is the pod running on the cluster for a specific experiment, if an experiment run in a distributed way it will create multiple instances of `Job`.
+A `Job` is the Kubernetes pod running on the cluster for a specific experiment, if an experiment run in a distributed way it will create multiple instances of `Job`.

-!!! note
+!!! info "More details"
     Please refer to the [jobs section](jobs) for more details.